The Clydebank Blitz 13 - 15 March 1941

 The maps plotting the fall of bombs confirm that industrial premises escaped relatively lightly, while bombs struck housing across the town.
 Direct hits and near misses on tenements and houses caused many deaths and injuries, as well as causing catastrophic damage to buildings.
 Most of the 12,000 houses in the town were damaged in some way, and 4,300 were completely destroyed.
 Some outlying areas were badly affected, such as Parkhall about one mile north of the Clyde.
 A concentration of bombs is shown on one of the maps made from the Burgh Surveyor's records.
 The unnamed streets south of Hornbeam Drive are Sycamore, Rowan and Limetree Drives, and Parkhall Road off Duntocher Road.

 Nearer the river, tenement housing stood close to Clydebank's industries, and here some of the worst casualties occurred.
 Eighty people died when several houses in Second Avenue were hit.
 In Dalmuir, between the railway line and the Forth and Clyde Canal off the Dumbarton Road, a cluster of tenements took direct hits from high explosive bombs.
-In Pattison Street there were 43 fatalities, and at no.78 Jellicoe Street 31 people died, including 15 members of the Rocks family.
+In Pattison Street there were 43 fatalities, and when a high explosive bomb (bomb 187) destroyed the end tenement at no.78 Jellicoe Street, 31 people died, including 15 members of the Rocks family.

 The Register of Deaths for Old or West Kirkpatrick registration district in 1941 is largely filled with the names of over 450 of the fatalities in the Clydebank air raids.
 The cause of death is starkly stated as ‘Due to war operations.’
 The first death registered was of a seven year-old girl who died of injuries from falling masonry, and whose body was found in a shelter in Burns Street, Dalmuir, in the early hours of Friday 14 March.
 Her father, a shipyard worker, registered her death later that day.
 The registration of deaths resumed on Monday 17 March and continued in an unbroken sequence at first, and later sporadically.
 Deaths recorded from July until the last in autumn 1941 were on the basis of information from the Procurator Fiscal rather than relatives, an indication of the difficulties of confirming the identities of air raid victims.